mapninja/Earthsys144/RasterAnalysisWBGAT.md

 Whitebox GAT software is available from:  [http://www.uoguelph.ca/~hydrogeo/Whitebox/download.shtml](http://www.uoguelph.ca/~hydrogeo/Whitebox/download.shtml)

+If you have issues getting  WhiteBoxGAT to run from the WhiteboxGIS.jar file, [please see these troubleshooting  steps to try to resolve the issue: https://github.com/mapninja/Earthsys144/blob/master/InstallWhiteboxGAT.md](https://github.com/mapninja/Earthsys144/blob/master/InstallWhiteboxGAT.md).

 **Data** are located in  [https://github.com/mapninja/Earthsys144/raw/master/data/L10.zip](https://github.com/mapninja/Earthsys144/raw/master/data/L10.zip), including:

 1. **Valley3** and ****Valley9****, which are three and 9 meter DEMS of a portion of southeastern Minnesota;